-The Chancellor's Office will review the submitted PFPs to evaluate if the projects correspond to the district's Five-Year Plan.
-The project will be approved if the project is on the Five-Year Plan and meets the criteria previously discussed.
-If the project is not in the Five-Year Plan and in the current fiscal year, the PFP will need to be amended or the Five-Year Plan will need to be amended to reflect the project for the current fiscal year.
-The district will need to contact the Chancellor's Office if they need to make revisions to PFPs that districts have already submitted or the district's Five-Year Plan.
-Districts' Five-Year Plan must be submitted via FUSION by October 4, 2021.
+The Chancellor's Office will review the submitted PFPs to evaluate if the projects correspond to the district's five-year plan.
+The project will be approved if the project is on the five-year plan and meets the criteria previously discussed.
+If the project is not in the five-year plan and in the current fiscal year, the PFP will need to be amended or the five-year plan will need to be amended to reflect the project for the current fiscal year.
+The district will need to contact the Chancellor's Office if they need to make revisions to PFPs that districts have already submitted or the district's five-year plan.
+The districts' five-year plan must be submitted via FUSION by October 24, 2022.